 A year passed and back in February I had to have my own dog Ollie put to sleep.
 About two days later Mao skipped passed me into the apartment.
 I felt guilty, but I decided she could move in.
 She immediately jumped up on the chair and made herself comfortable.
 It was then I noticed that the tumour had come back.

-Thanks to Paws and Claws (our local animal charity) and I must mention Ann Kennedy for arranging for her treatment; and John and Sue Fitzgerald for the many vet runs – Mao was taken to a different vet and had a much bigger operation with plenty of aftercare.
+Thanks to Paws and Claws (our local animal charity) arranged to have her treated.
+I must thank John and Sue Fitzgerald for the many vet runs – Mao was taken to a different vet and had a much bigger operation with plenty of aftercare.
 It took Mao about a week to recover, and 6 months on she is doing well – loving the life of a house cat.

 She is a very gentle cat and has never tried to bite or scratch me.
 She will sleep on my bed and wake me up with a gentle pat of her paw if she wishes to go out.
 The first time she did this I bolted from my bed thinking that she was going for my throat.
 I can now pick her up, rub her belly and rub noses with her without any fear.
 She has two toys which she spends hours playing with (usually in the middle of the night) and I hope and pray that her tumour does not come back.